kstenschke/tictac-track/README.md

 Useful to log full days of e.g. external work, conferences, sickness, etc.

-Usage example 1:  d                    - Add all-day entry at current day Usage example 2:  d t=123              - Add all-day entry at current day, for task 123 Usage example 3:  d 123                - Add all-day entry at current day, for task 123 Usage example 4:  d c=foo              - Add all-day entry at current day, commented "foo" Usage example 5:  d 123 c=foo          - Add all-day entry at current day, for task 123, commented "foo" Usage example 6:  d c="foo bar"        - Add all-day entry at current day, commented "foo bar" Usage example 7:  d -1                 - Add all-day entry at previous day Usage example 8:  d -2 c=foo           - Add all-day entry two days in the past, commented "foo" Usage example 9:  d -3 c="foo bar"     - Add all-day entry three days in the past, commented "foo bar" Usage example 10: d -3 123 c="foo bar" - Add all-day entry three days in the past, for task 123, commented "foo bar"
+#### Usage examples

+`d`                    - Add all-day entry at current day

+`d t=123`              - Add all-day entry at current day, for task 123

+`d 123`                - Add all-day entry at current day, for task 123

+`d c=foo`              - Add all-day entry at current day, commented "foo"

+`d 123 c=foo`          - Add all-day entry at current day, for task 123, commented "foo"

+`d c="foo bar"`        - Add all-day entry at current day, commented "foo bar"

+`d -1`                 - Add all-day entry at previous day

+`d -2 c=foo`           - Add all-day entry two days in the past, commented "foo"

+`d -3 c="foo bar"`     - Add all-day entry three days in the past, commented "foo bar"

+`d -3 123 c="foo bar"` - Add all-day entry three days in the past, for task 123, commented "foo bar"

 ### Command: comment (c) - Appends the given text to the comment of the given, or latest timesheet entry.

-Usage example 1: c               - Remove the comment of the latest entry Usage example 2: c Foo           - Append "Foo" to the comment of the latest entry Usage example 3: c "Foo bar"     - Append "Foo bar" to the comment of the latest entry Usage example 4: c i=3           - Remove the comment from the entry with ID 3 Usage example 5: c i=3 "Foo bar" - Append "Foo bar" to the comment with ID 3
+#### Usage examples

+`c`               - Remove the comment of the latest entry

+`c Foo`           - Append "Foo" to the comment of the latest entry

+`c "Foo bar"`     - Append "Foo bar" to the comment of the latest entry

+`c i=3`           - Remove the comment from the entry with ID 3

+`c i=3 "Foo bar"` - Append "Foo bar" to the comment with ID 3

 ### Command: task (t) - Stores the given task number to the given or latest entry.

+#### Usage examples

-Usage example 1: t         - Unsets the task number of the latest entry Usage example 2: t 123     - Sets the task number of the latest timetacking entry to 123 Usage example 3: t i=3     - Unsets the task number of the timetacking entry with ID 3 Usage example 4: t i=3 123 - Sets the task number of the timetacking entry with ID 3 to 123
+`t`         - Unsets the task number of the latest entry

+`t 123`     - Sets the task number of the latest timetacking entry to 123

+`t i=3`     - Unsets the task number of the timetacking entry with ID 3

+`t i=3 123` - Sets the task number of the timetacking entry with ID 3 to 123

 ### Command: split (sp): Splits the given entry into two.

+#### Usage example

-Usage example: sp 5 0:30 - Reduce end-time of entry 5 by 0:30, insert new entry with duration of 0:30 after it
+`sp 5 0:30` - Reduce end-time of entry 5 by 0:30, insert new entry with duration of 0:30 after it

 ### Command: merge (m): Merges two successive entries.

+#### Usage examples

-Usage example 2: m 5 - Remove entry 6, set end-time of 5 to that of 6, set task to first given, merge comments if different Usage example 1: m   - Merge last two entries
+`m 5` - Remove entry 6, set end-time of 5 to that of 6, set task to first given, merge comments if different `m`   - Merge last two entries

 ### Command: remove (rm): Removes timesheet entry/entries.

+#### Usage examples

-Usage example 1: rm     - Remove last entry
+`rm`     - Remove last entry

-Usage example 2: rm 5   - Remove entry with ID 5
+`rm 5`   - Remove entry with ID 5

-Usage example 3: rm i=5 - Remove entry with ID 5
+`rm i=5` - Remove entry with ID 5

-Usage example 4: rm -5  - Remove last 5 entries
+`rm -5`  - Remove last 5 entries

-Usage example 5: rm a   - Remove all entries, initialize timesheet anew
+`rm a`   - Remove all entries, initialize timesheet anew

 ### Command: undo (z): Reverts the last operation (comment, remove, start, stop, task).